Enhance Your Outdoor Space: A Step By Step Landscape Project Guide

 Changing the appearance of the outside environment, known as landscaping, is an art that has been practiced and shared for hundreds of years.
 It’s investing in the land around us; enhancing nature’s beauty by extending our living space outdoors.
 Landscaping doesn’t need to be a mystifying process; combining art and function, landscaping is a process that should be approachable and not intimidating.

-Michigan is known for its beauty and wealth of resources.
+Ann Arbor, Michigan is known for its beauty and wealth of resources.
 The environment is full of creative opportunities for enhancement.
 Your outdoor space can be what you envision with some planning and creativity.
 Landscaping projects can be as easy as refreshing flower beds with new mulch and plants, or more complex, like creating efficient draining solutions and water features.
 Whether it’s a big project or small, you can transform your outdoor space into the oasis of your dreams.

 When you are in the beginning stages of landscape planning, there are several things that you need to consider before you take the plunge.
 How you approach your project can either save you from making mistakes or it can create costly errors.
 Don’t be in such a hurry to make a change that you overlook some very important aspects of landscape planning.
 Avoid the following common pitfalls so that your project is a success from start to finish.